 Quitting your full time job can be both exciting and scary.
 Whether in pursuit of a new career or in pursuit of entrepreneurial goals, it is crucial to make sure you are financially prepared for this new lifestyle change.
-Read on for five steps to prepare financially for this moment.
+Read on for 5 ways to financially prepare to quit your job.

 It is estimated that about one third of your life will be spent at work.
 Whether you want to find a different job that aligns more with your purpose, are leaving a toxic work situation, want to build your own business, or simply refuse to spend this much of your life working, quitting your job is an alluring move.
 No matter your reason, you need to ensure you are financially prepared to quit your job without going broke.